adamgonzls/fcc-technical-document/readme.md

-# Playground
+# Wireless Survey
-Just a development environment to mess around with
+A customer survey built to collect customer and potential customer information.